How Much Can Solar Save You?

 The average U.S. homeowner with a 6kW solar system saves $1,200–$1,500 per year on electricity.
 In high-sun, high-rate states like California, Hawaii, or Massachusetts, annual savings can exceed $2,000–2,500.
 In lower-sun regions with cheaper grid electricity like the Pacific Northwest, savings are lower — but panels still produce meaningful output year-round, even on cloudy days.

 Your specific savings depend heavily on two numbers: how much electricity you currently use (from your bills) and your local electricity rate.
 The higher your rate, the more every kWh of solar production is worth.
-In Hawaii, where rates exceed 40¢/kWh, a solar system pays off roughly twice as fast as an identical system in a 13¢/kWh market.
+In Hawaii, where rates exceed 40¢/kWh, a solar system pays off roughly twice as fast as an identical system in an 18¢/kWh market.

 Key Factors That Affect Solar Savings